๐Ÿ”ฌCondensed Matter Physics

 Why This Matters

-Crystal structures are the foundation of everything you'll study in condensed matter physics—they determine how electrons move through materials, why some metals bend while others shatter, and what makes semiconductors work in your devices.
-When you're being tested on concepts like band structure, mechanical properties, ionic bonding, and semiconductor behavior, the underlying crystal geometry is almost always the key to understanding why materials behave the way they do.
+Crystal structures are the foundation of everything you'll study in condensed matter physics.
+They determine how electrons move through materials, why some metals bend while others shatter, and what makes semiconductors work in your devices.
+When you're tested on concepts like band structure, mechanical properties, ionic bonding, and semiconductor behavior, the underlying crystal geometry is almost always the key to understanding why materials behave the way they do.

 Close-Packed Metallic Structures

 These structures maximize atomic packing efficiency at 74%, achieved through different stacking sequences of close-packed planes.
-The distinction between FCC and HCP comes down to ABCABC vs. ABABAB stacking, which affects slip systems and mechanical behavior.
+The distinction between FCC and HCP comes down to ABCABC vs. ABABAB stacking, which directly affects slip systems and mechanical behavior.

 Face-Centered Cubic (FCC)

-• 74% packing efficiency represents the theoretical maximum for identical spheres, contributing to high density and thermal conductivity
+• 74% packing efficiency represents the theoretical maximum for identical spheres, contributing to high density and thermal conductivity.

 Hexagonal Close-Packed (HCP)